5 Benefits Coaches Can Get from Promoting Their Services

 A website crafted by a professional copywriter and web designer will give you credibility in the eyes of prospective clients.
 When people search the web, they’re seeking a solution to a problem they have.

-To be that solution, your copy needs to tell the world who you are and what special gifts you bring to the table.
+To be that solution, your copy needs to tell the world who you are and what special gifts you bring to the table as a professional coach.

 A well-written website should differentiate you from competitor consultants.
 It should present your credentials and your coaching or training philosophy.

 By explaining what you do best, you’ll attract prospects who are a good fit for your services.
-And you’ll also make your current customers aware of the full range of your capabilities.
+And it can also make your current customers aware of the full range of your capabilities.

 Perhaps up until now, most of your clients have been people you’ve known personally or referrals from your network.